dxgp/digital-forensics-notes/chapter6.md

 ### Extraction
 Most challenging of all tasks.
 The subfunctions used in investigations are data viewing, keyword searching, decompressing or uncompressing, carving, decrypting and bookmarking/tagging.
 Pre-made wordlists and filtering by extensions are some features to look for in an extraction tool.

+### Reconstruction
+Re-create a suspect drivr to show what happened during a crime or an incident.
+The subfunctions are disk to disk copy, image to disk copy, partition to partition copy, image to partition copy.